stimulant/ampm/samples/Unity3D/README.md

-### On Windows
+# On Windows

-#To open the project
+##To open the project
 * Make sure you have Unity3D v5.3.4f1 or later
 * Start Unity3D; Browse and open the Unity Project in the "Source" folder

 ##To run the sample
+* Build the project to a directory named "Build"
-* Make sure the file ampm.json is in the same directory as the build
+* Copy the file ampm.json to the "Build" directory.
+Edit the ampm.json file so that the "launchCommand" property holds the name of your build file.
 * From a command line window navigate to the "Build" directory and run `ampm` to run in production mode, or `ampm ampm.json dev` to run in dev mode.

 ## How to integrate AMPM with your Unity3D Application: